unicode-org/message-format-wg/spec/formatting.md

 During formatting, an _expression_ handler MUST only emit Resolution and Formatting errors.

-Resolution and Formatting errors in _expressions_ that are not used in _pattern selection_ or _formatting_ MAY be ignored as such do not impact the current message's formatting.
+Resolution and Formatting errors in _expressions_ that are not used in _pattern selection_ or _formatting_ MAY be ignored, as they do not affect the output of the formatter.

 In all cases, when encountering an error, a message formatter MUST provide some representation of the message.